pranabdas/espresso/docs/install.md

 ```
 wget "http://pwtk.ijs.si/download/pwtk-1.0.2.tar.gz"
 ```
 Above command will download the file to your current directory.
-Next we need to untar:
+Next we need to just untar (no need to compile):
 ```
 tar zxvf pwtk-1.0.2.tar.gz
 ```